Are Few-Shot Learning Benchmarks too Simple ? Solving them without Task Supervision at Test-Time: Few-shot Tasks and Evaluation

-The most common categorization task is supervised few-shot classification, where episodes come with a small training (\textbf{support}) set $S=(X_S,Y_S)$ and a small validation (\textbf{query}) set $Q=(X_Q,Y_Q)$, where $X_S,X_Q$ denote images or data, and $Y_S,Y_Q$ the associated labels.
-The task is to predict labels for validation images $X_Q$ and the algorithm has access both to the support set images $X_S$ and labels $Y_S$.
-Finally, the predicted labels are compared against $Y_Q$, and the accuracy is returned.
-From now on we call this metric the \textbf{supervised accuracy} in order to distinguish it from the clustering and unsupervised accuracy introduced below.
+We give some background on meta-learning and standard (LT) few-shot classification.
+Then, we will introduce NLT few-shot classification, which formalizes what it means to \textit{solve few-shot classification without test-time labels}.

-\paragraph{Few-Shot Clustering Task} The task is to cluster the query\footnote{For this description, we cluster the query set to maintain the parallel with supervised few-shot classification evaluation.
-However, in practice we cluster the support set instead of the query set so that few-shot clustering and unsupervised few-shot classification can share the support set cluster matching step and be more directly comparable.} images $X_Q$, without access to the support set $X_S,Y_S$.
-For evaluation, the predicted clusters are matched with the ground-truth clusters (which can be obtained from $Y_Q$) by searching for the one-to-one ground-truth cluster/predicted cluster mapping (i.e.\ permutation) which results in the highest accuracy.
-Finding the optimal permutation can be done efficiently using the Hungarian algorithm as described in~\citet{hsu2017learning}.
-The resulting accuracy is called the \textbf{clustering accuracy}.
-This is a common metric used in the literature on learning to cluster.
-See \textbf{Figure~\ref{fig:fsc}} for an illustration.
+Meta-learning consists in learning a method that can solve a distribution of tasks or episodes $P(T)$ well, with respect to some external evaluation metric (e.g. accuracy).
+Typically, independently sampled tasks from $P(T)$ are split into training, validation, and testing sets, although the meta-learning tasks generally contain additional supervision as we discuss below.
+In this framework, an algorithm is first trained to solve the training tasks (train-time), then it is evaluated on the validation/testing tasks (test-time).

-Few-shot clustering is the simplest clustering task defined here, and can be seen as an episodic version of the learning to cluster task.
-However, clustering accuracy cannot be meaningfully compared with supervised accuracy.
-On one hand, few-shot clustering is harder than supervised few-shot classification because the support set cannot be used.
-On the other hand, it may be easier because the query set is clustered jointly (vs. independent predictions for supervised few-shot classification).
-In particular, the 1-shot clustering is trivial because each point already belongs to its own cluster, whereas supervised 1-shot classification is not.
-Therefore, we propose the unsupervised few-shot classification task which is by construction strictly harder than supervised few-shot classification.
+\paragraph{LT few-shot classification.} Each episode comes with a small \textit{support} set $S=(X_S,Y_S)$ and a small \textit{query} set $Q=(X_Q,Y_Q)$, where $X_S,X_Q$ denote images or data, and $Y_S,Y_Q$ their labels.
+The task is to predict labels $\widehat Y_Q$ for the query images $X_Q$ and the learner has access to the task-specific images $X_S$ and labels $Y_S$ for task adaptation.
+Finally, the classification accuracy is computed between $\widehat Y_Q$ and $Y_Q$.
+We denote it \textbf{LT-accuracy} to differentiate it from the metrics of other tasks.